Skip to main content

 Best for: site-wide, high-priority actions that should always remain available, such as demo requests, contact or callback buttons, referral program entry points, etc.

-Content-blocking widget
+Content-blocking widget and age gate

 Restrict access to the page until a required action is completed.